 Jesus, Mary and Joseph, I'm a fugitive I thought.
 It was just a feeling, however--emotional collateral damage from the possibility.
 No one likes to be slighted, however subtly.
 "Anchor baby" and "illegal" are not subtle.

 I'm an American citizen, not a bit less than the patriot himself.
 That's why I don't want police asking for papers of citizenship.
 I'm a freedom-loving American, don't tread on me.

-law would have given police the added responsibility of border enforcement, which is a Federal duty.
+The Arizona law would have given police the added responsibility of border enforcement, which is a Federal duty.
 If an American citizen does not have his birth certificate on hand, that citizen would have to be treated just like a non-citizen who does not have their birth certificate on hand.

 We have to protect others' rights to save our own.
 Not having to carry around proof of citizenship is a right we should keep.

 That said, if a person is here illegally, and rapes someone, that needs to impact their chances of being let stay in America.

 So-called "illegals" can not be deported en masse, however.
 It would be a humanitarian outrage that would shame the US forever.

 Blanket green card giving is unfair, because there really are armed drug gangs at war with American law enforcement.
 A kind of amnesty, however, has to be extended to people in the media known as "illegals."
 They need a secure route to legitimacy without the illegality sword hanging over their head in the lead-up to filing an application.
 Not doing so only delays all sides.

 I don't think of people pursuing the American Dream in America today as illegals.
 That's not fair to the history of this particular place, and because American politicans and businessmen have promoted border crossing of unregulated labor.
 The fault lies with the familiar cast of lovers: politicans and their corporate masters.